 In addition to the advising provided by Big Ideas staff, Big Ideas finalists cite the mentorship as the most important and impactful resource provided to applicants during the Contest.
-Since Big Ideas implemented its mentorship program in 2012, it has successfully recruited 220 mentors that have played pivotal roles in teams’ developments.
+Since Big Ideas implemented its mentorship program in 2012, it has successfully recruited over 400 mentors that have played pivotal roles in teams’ developments.
 Applicants report on surveys (see the Evaluation chapter) that working with a mentor greatly improved their final submission, helped them more deeply understand their area of intended impact, and improved their experience in the Big Ideas contest.

 Starting in mid-January, Big Ideas finalists are matched with mentors—industry professionals from a set of diverse fields including business management/administration, engineering, agriculture, and health services, among others.
-Together, finalists and mentors work approximately one to two hours per week for six weeks to refine the teams’ project ideas, develop partnerships, and craft their Full Proposals.
+Together, finalists and mentors work approximately one to two hours per week for seven weeks to refine the teams’ project ideas, develop partnerships, and craft their Full Proposals.
 Students work with their mentors via in-person meetings, phone calls, or email exchanges to develop impactful projects and viable implementation plans.
 The mentors are asked to serve in an advisory or consulting capacity to the project—they are not intended to participate in the actual writing of the Full Proposal.

 Over the course of each fall semester, the Big Ideas staff works to recruit as large and diverse a pool of potential mentors as possible.
 Mentor recruitment and matching is particularly challenging each year, largely because the specific mentorship needs of each team are diverse and do not become fully clear to the teams or Big Ideas staff until the end of Pre-proposal review process in December.
 However, Big Ideas begins recruiting potential mentors long before Pre-proposals are even submitted.